YEAR 5 LITERACY

 Explore the stories of ancient Greek mythology, and imagine and write your own!

+Go to our Reading page to find dozens of tellings of the myths and legends of the ancient Greeks!
 Find out more about the beliefs of the ancients Greeks and how they saw the world around them, through how they imagined their pantheon of gods and goddess, herai and heroes, how they behaved in their myths, and what morals they put into them.
 Learn more about what myths and legends are, the way they are structured, and how they were told and retold.
 Discover how they influence stories we enjoy - even ones written today.
 Then, gather inspiration and ideas of your own to imagine, visualise, plan and write a myth or legend of your own!

 Read and listen to ancient Greek myths and legends!